 This HIAM Strategy sets out how the policy is to be achieved by taking a systematic approach to deliver the objectives most efficiently and effectively over the long term.
 It covers all maintenance activities and informs decision making in the Business Planning Process and in the Medium-Term Financial Plan budget setting.
 It will support continuous improvement of Asset Management in the organisation.

 The HIAM Strategy is one of the key strategic documents relating to the council’s highway services.
-These services are delivered by Ringway Jacobs represented in Buckinghamshire by Transport for Buckinghamshire (TfB) that consists of Ringway Jacobs staff and a commissioning client consisting of the council’s staff.
+These services are delivered by Ringway Jacobs represented in Buckinghamshire by Buckinghamshire Highways (BH) that consists of Ringway Jacobs staff and a commissioning client consisting of the council’s staff.

 About the strategy

-This document describes how TfB undertakes a risk-based approach based on an understanding of the highway network, the potential risks and an appreciation of their likely significance.
+This document describes how BH undertakes a risk-based approach based on an understanding of the highway network, the potential risks and an appreciation of their likely significance.

-TfB will ensure it meets its Statutory Obligations as set out in the Highways Act.
-TfB will also will ensure that it complies with national best practice and guidance provided by Highways Maintenance Efficiency Programme (HMEP) document ‘Highway Infrastructure Asset Management’ and the National Code of Practice ‘Well-managed Highway Infrastructure’.
+BH will ensure it meets its Statutory Obligations as set out in the Highways Act.
+BH will also will ensure that it complies with national best practice and guidance provided by Highways Maintenance Efficiency Programme (HMEP) document ‘Highway Infrastructure Asset Management’ and the National Code of Practice ‘Well-managed Highway Infrastructure’.